HTTP-RPC/Kilo/README.md

 public <T> T invoke(ResponseHandler<T> responseHandler) throws IOException { ... }
 ```

-The first version automatically deserializes a successful server response using `JSONDecoder`.
+The first version automatically deserializes a successful response using `JSONDecoder`.
 The second version allows a caller to provide a custom response handler.

 If the server returns an error response, a `WebServiceException` will be thrown.
+The response code can be retrieved via the exception's `getStatus()` method.
 If the content type of the response is "text/plain", the body of the response will be returned in the exception message.

 ### Example
 The following code snippet demonstrates how `WebServiceProxy` might be used to access the operations of the simple math service discussed earlier: